Follow along: IG @birectifier

 Ascending-descending scale becomes somewhat apparent when you experience the birectifier fractions.
 Breeze through the fractions in both directions, and if you’re sensitive, whichever cross modal metaphors of scale you’ve previously exercised will come to you.
 They are chromatic.
 They are auditory.
 You taste evolving shapes with angles.
 George Lakoff, Adrienne Lehrer, and Pamela Vandyke Price would be freaking out.
 All the neurologists that wrote about synaesthesia would just start high-fiving and spinning in circles.

 I would not be surprised if the monks were obsessed with scale and the various separate distillates were arranged and ordered in such way.
 I would also not be surprised if the monks played the High Value Terpene (HVT) game.
 This is a wild conjecture, but they did have some louching in their fraction 5 that I have no idea of what to attribute it to.
-We also absolutely freak for the stuff paying top dollar which is a big pattern for any spirits containing HVTs or other High Value Congeners (HVC).
+Consumers also absolutely freak for the stuff paying top dollar which is a pattern of behavior for any spirits containing HVTs or other High Value Congeners (HVC).
 Do the monks merely treat botanicals, fresh is best, like a gin?
 Because in the HVT game everything gets a little stranger.
 A vanilla bean has no apparent vanilla aroma until it is sweated and tortured to unlock its HVTs.
 Is there room for them to do anything similar to make the hyssop pop?
+[I have no updated information on my conjecture but my theory at the time is that some botanicals may have been heated with sulfuric acid to release certain aromas such as is rumored to be possible with a few specific botanicals in the Tobacconist literature.]

 Nature is a temple where living pillars